Welcome to Order of Christian Initiation for Adults or O.C.I.A. for St Joseph Parish in Vacaville, CA.

 Each year on Holy Saturday during the Easter Vigil, thousands of men and women are received into the Catholic Church in the United States.
 Parishes welcome these new members through the Rite of Christian Initiation of Adults (RCIA) and at a liturgy bringing men and women into full communion with the Catholic Church.
 Listed below are some questions and answers about RCIA.

-What are the steps of RCIA?
+What are the steps of OCIA?
 Click here

 Bible http://www.usccb.org/bible/index.cfm